markjprice/cs13net9/docs/errata/errata.md

 In the last paragraph of this section, I wrote, "Dynamic types are most useful when interoperating with non-.NET systems.
 For example, you might need to work with a class library written in F#, Python, or some JavaScript.
 You might also need to interop with technologies like the Component Object Model (COM), for example, when automating Excel or Word."

 I included F# in the list of languages after giving the example of `dynamic` being useful when interoperating with non-.NET systems.
-This is too restrictive an example when then listing F# because F# is a .NET language.
+This accidently implies that F# is not a .NET language when it is.
 In the next edition, I will change "non-.NET systems" to "other .NET languages and non-.NET systems".
+Or I might change the second sentence to, "For example, you might need to work with a library written in Python or some JavaScript (or even a .NET language like F#)."

 # Page 106 - Rider and its warnings about boxing